Discovery Seminar

 PATHS Discovery Seminars

-Starting in fall 2025, we are offering a small group of connected Discovery Seminars called PATHS (Professional Advancement Through Humanities Study).
-Along with all of the benefits of a regular Discovery Seminar, the PATHS DSCs offer you a unique cohort experience: you'll read transformative texts shared with students in all other PATHS DSCs; get access to special co-curricular activities like plays, musical productions, and guest lectures; and join other PATHS DSC students for group meetings and social activities.
+Since fall 2025, we have offered a group of connected Discovery Seminars called PATHS (Professional Advancement Through Humanities Study) DSCs.
+Along with the benefits of a regular Discovery Seminar, PATHS DSCs offer you a unique cohort experience: you'll read transformative texts shared with students in all other PATHS DSCs; get access to special co-curricular activities like plays, musical productions, and guest lectures; and join other PATHS DSC students for group meetings and social activities.
 Along the way, PATHS courses will help you develop the kind of skills that your future employers deeply value: ethical leadership, collaborative teamwork, critical thinking, effective communication, and creativity.

-To partake in the PATHS program, you will need to choose one of the four PATHS DSCs on your Discovery Seminar preference form.
+To participate in the PATHS program, please choose one of the six PATHS DSCs on your Discovery Seminar preference form.
 The four PATHS Discovery Seminars are listed below:

 Current Discovery Seminars